-Diversity, Equity and Inclusion (DEI) hosts various internal and external committees to ensure the University Student Union’s continued commitment to supporting students’ educational goals through inclusive and anti-racist programs, services and activities.
+This page hosts information about the University Student Union’s continued commitment to supporting students’ educational goals through inclusive and anti-racist programs, services and activities.
 Through collaboration with students, faculty and staff from various campus entities, DEI is dedicated to providing spaces where all Matadors can come together to learn and engage in conversations regarding race, anti-racism, diversity, equity and inclusivity.

 The HEAL Project connects CSUN at-promise students with resources they need to thrive in college and promote student success.

-WISDOM is a dynamic program for Black female students at CSUN.
+WISDOM (Women Inspired to Succeed and Discover Opportunities through Mentoring) is a dynamic program for Black female students at CSUN.
 It is geared toward helping them achieve academic success and enhance their social capital by developing positive mentoring relationships with CSUN professional faculty, staff and administrators.